CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 According to this table, what you want to base your guess on is just the total number of people who rated the game.
 By a country mile that is most the important column to look at.
 The score of the next closest column is about 1/20th as high.
 Nothing else even comes close to being as important as the number of ratings a game gets.

 Now ask yourself why that makes sense.
-Because that's what I did, and this is what I came up with,
+Because that's what I did, and this is what I came up with:

-The number of people who rated a game probably correlates to how many people own the game and therefore can be used as a measure of how popular it is, and if a game is popular (outside of the hopefully dying exceptions of Risk and Monopoly, man are those games terribly designed) it's probably good, and therefore will probably have a high rating.
-It's not often that a lot of people both own something and detest it at the same time after all.
-The thing, we already knew how many people owned the game!
+"The number of people who rated a game probably correlates to how many people own the game and therefore can be used as a measure of how popular it is, and if a game is popular (outside of the hopefully dying exceptions of Risk and Monopoly, man are those games terribly designed) it's probably good, and therefore will probably have a high rating.
+It's not often that a lot of people both own something and detest it at the same time after all."

+And here's when we can see the problems with my logic already beginning to arise.
+Take a look at the data we have access to.
+We already knew how many people owned the game!
 That was data the computer had, and the computer decided to ignore it!
 Looking back at the table, it's not even in the top 5!
 It's 7th out of 14!

 That was my justification for that table I just showed you.
 My thinking was long, convoluted, and made a bunch of assumptions that I had no data to back.
 Bad, bad, bad practise all around.